How Much Electricity Does a Portable AC Use

 Portable air conditioners are an efficient, productive, and cost-effective method to cool a room when temperatures rise in summer.
-While portable air conditioners are not meant to be a replacement for central air conditioners, they are very helpful when it comes to cooling a room down fast.
-Additionally, they also come without the need for installation, and a superb cooling capacity.
-So how much electricity does a portable AC use?
+While portable air conditioners are not meant to replace central air conditioners, they are very helpful when cooling a room down fast.
+Additionally, they come without installation and have a superb cooling capacity.
+So, how much electricity does a portable AC use?
 Read on to find out.

 What is a Portable Air Conditioner, and How Does it Work?

-A portable air conditioner is an AC unit that can easily be moved around the house.
+portable air conditioner is an AC unit that can easily be moved around the house.
 As a self-contained unit, it can easily be set up anywhere as long as there is a socket for an electric power supply.
-Keep in mind that portable air conditioners cater to spaces ranging from small rooms to garages and living rooms.
-Of course, there has to be a window, or an opening to vent hot air out.
+Portable air conditioners cater to spaces ranging from small rooms to garages and living rooms.
+Of course, there has to be a window or an opening to vent hot air out.

 To cool air in a room, the portable air conditioner uses three major components including:

-- The condenser coils remove humidity and any moisture from the air and runs the now water vapor through refrigerant coils.
+• The condenser coils remove humidity and moisture from the air and run water vapor through refrigerant coils.

-- The refrigerant runs through the air conditioning coils and acts to cool the hot air.
+• The refrigerant runs through the air conditioning coils and cools the hot air.
 The cool air is then pushed out into the room.

 How Much Power Does a Portable Air Conditioner Use?

-The size of your portable air conditioner determines the amount of electricity it will consume.
+Your portable air conditioner’s size determines how much electricity it will consume.
 Of course, the larger the portable AC unit, the more electricity it will consume.
 While portable air conditioners are an excellent way to cool a room, they work better as a backup for your central air conditioner.
 Of course, a medium-sized portable AC unit uses at least 2900 watts per hour.

 On the other hand, a large portable air conditioner will use approximately 4100 watts of electricity.
-This will put a significant dent in your electricity bills.
-Furthermore, the watts per hour that a large portable air conditioner uses could outnumber the amount of electricity your central air conditioner uses.
-However, sometimes a portable air conditioner is more energy efficient compared to central air conditioning, depending on how you use it.
+This will significantly dent your electricity bills.
+Furthermore, the watts per hour a large portable air conditioner uses could outnumber your central air conditioner’s electricity.
+However, depending on how you use a portable air conditioner is sometimes more energy efficient than central air conditioning.

 Image Source: angi.com

 For a better perspective, running a portable air conditioner for an hour amounts to 4% of all your electricity bills.
-Of course, portable air conditioners range from compact, rolling boxes to mini-fridge-size towers, and each has its energy rating (measured in British Thermal Unit.
-Using this measurement, a small portable air conditioner with a BTU rating of about 7,500 can easily cool a 150 square feet room.
+Of course, portable air conditioners range from compact, rolling boxes to mini-fridge-size towers, and each has its energy rating (measured in British Thermal Units).
+Using this measurement, a small portable air conditioner with a BTU rating of about 7,500 can easily cool a 150-square-foot room.

-When it comes to mid-range models with a BTU of about 10,000, you can cool a 300 square feet room.
-The largest portable air conditioners have a BTU rating of 14,000, and they can cool very large rooms or roughly 500 square feet.
+Regarding mid-range models with a BTU of about 10,000, you can cool a 300-square-foot room.
+The largest portable air conditioners have a BTU rating 14,000, and they can cool very large rooms or roughly 500 square feet.

-The final cost to run a portable air conditioner relies upon the type of portable air conditioner, the size of the room, and how you use it.
-The cost of running a portable air conditioner is also heavily influenced by environmental factors like daylight, humidity, and dryness.
-It can be argued that mini-split and window air conditioners are cheaper than portable air conditioners.
+The final cost to run a portable air conditioner depends upon the type, the size of the room, and how you use it.
+Environmental factors like daylight, humidity, and dryness also heavily influence costs.
+Mini-split and window air conditioners are cheaper than portable ones.

 What affects the cost and electricity usage of air-conditioning?

-Multiple factors could affect the cost and electricity usage of your portable air conditioners.
-The first and most important factor to consider is that you get a reputable brand that offers the best portable air conditioners.
+Multiple factors could affect your portable air conditioners’ cost and electricity usage.
+The first and most important factor is getting a reputable brand that offers the best portable air conditioners.
 After that, you should consider the following:

 1) Size of The Portable Air Conditioner

 A portable air conditioner should be the right size for the room you want to cool.
-While small air conditioners are great, they are only suitable for small rooms.
-Additionally, you should keep in mind that a portable unit that is too small for the size of the room will utilize far more power than is needed.
-This will cause your energy bills to soar exponentially.
+While small air conditioners are great but only suitable for small rooms.
+Additionally, a portable unit that is too small for the room’s size will utilize far more power than is needed, causing energy bills to soar exponentially.

 Image Source: reviewed.com

-Remember, if you place a small portable air conditioner in a large room, it will have an unnecessary workload, not to mention a shorter lifespan.
-Of course, paying for a larger portable air conditioner when you don’t need it is also redundant, given you will still pay more for the portable AC unit and more in terms of energy bills.
+Remember, placing a small portable air conditioner in a large room will create an unnecessary workload and a shorter lifespan.
+Of course, paying for a larger portable air conditioner when you don’t need it is also redundant, given that you will still pay more for the portable AC unit and energy bills.

 2) Energy Efficiency